December’s virtual event, with an XMas special. We will have exciting talks revolving around XMas AND open-source of course.

 There is no requirement to register, you can just connect to livestream using BigBlueButton using this link.
 Thank you to GWDG for providing hosting for this meeting.
 We are also recording the talks for later posting on our YouTube channel.

-The livestream link will be open from 18:00 for networking, and the event will start at 18:30 prompt.
+The livestream link will be open from 18:00, where the OSSG committee will meet, and the event will start at 18:30 prompt.
 We’ll keep the link open afterward for discussion.

 Let there be light!” – the publicly programmable Christmas lights on Lymington Church tower